ydaniju/pre/README.md

 ### Installation

+* Install [PowerShell](https://github.com/PowerShell/PowerShell/releases) if you use Windows.

-* Start up your terminal (or Command Prompt on Windows OS).
+* Start up your terminal (or PowerShell on Windows OS).

-* Make sure you have docker installed and docker-compose working.
+* If you use Windows, install [docker](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).

 * Run `chmod u+x setup.sh`.

 * Run `./setup.sh`

 This should get ehe environment up